thelindat/lua/EXTENDED.md

 ## Line

 A line that extends to plus/minus infinity.
-All operators (non-constructors) are of the form:
+All operations (non-constructors) are of the form:

 ```lua